microsoft/vscode-docs/docs/python/linting.md

 MetaDescription: Linting Python in Visual Studio Code
 MetaSocialImage: tutorial_social.png
 ---
 # Linting Python in VS Code

-Linting highlights syntactical and stylistic errors in your Python code.
-By default, linting for Python code is enabled in VS Code using Pylint.
+Linting highlights syntactical and stylistic errors in your Python source code.
+By default, linting for Python is enabled in VS Code using Pylint.
 Additional linters, along with Pylint, can be enabled and disabled in any combination using their respective settings.

 ## General linting settings